MailToolbox/mail_plugger/docs/usage_of_fake_plugger_with_mail_grabber_in_ruby_on_rails.md

 # How to use FakePlugger with MailGrabber in Ruby on Rails

-**This Class was made for development and testing purpose.
-Please do not use on production environment.**
+**This Class was made for development and testing purposes.
+Please do not use it in the production environment.**

-After to add `mail_plugger`, `mail_grabber` gems and if we are using API then the gem of API of the mail provider, create `config/initializers/mail_plugger.rb` file and add something similar.
+After adding the `mail_plugger` and the `mail_grabber` gems, and if we are using API, then the gem of the API of the mail provider, create the `config/initializers/mail_plugger.rb` file and add something similar.

 If we are using SMTP